 Like many firms, Macfarlanes was forced to make redundancies in 2009, but things now seem to be very much on the up.
-In September 2012 it managed 92% trainee retention, and though it had a bit of a wobble in September 2013, keeping on 18 of its 24 trainees in the September 2011 qualification round - carrying on a praiseworthy tradition of consistently high trainee retention rates - but only managed 40% the following Spring.
+In September 2012 it managed 92% trainee retention, and though it had a bit of a wobble in September 2013, keeping on 18 of its 24 trainees in the September 2013 qualification round - around 75% - which was down on the previous year's impressive 92% retention.

 Like Slaughters, Macfarlanes has a reputation for being a fairly old-school outfit.
 The partners may deny this, and certainly the firm has taken steps towards showing its progressive, funky side - in the past corporate assistants have been invited on free skiing trips.
 And whilst associates claim there are many partners "who let you share their Werther's Originals and know a good story about a bridge